 As all new treatments must go through several phases of clinical trials before they become widely available, participating in a trial can be a unique chance to access innovative treatments.
 As researchers measure your health throughout the trial, they might even discover unexpected benefits of a new treatment.

-Clinical trial volunteers allow doctors to understand more about treating people with the same disease in the general population are the same or different.
-So you can improve care for other people with the same disease — which could someday include your friends or loved ones.
+Clinical trial volunteers allow doctors to understand more about treating people with the same disease in the general population.
+So you can improve care for other people — which could someday include your friends or loved ones.

 Information from clinical trials is used in scientific publications that serve as permanent records of medical advancement.
 As a clinical trial participant, you are contributing your information to the pool of data that moves science forward.